mobxjs/mobx/README.md

 store.todos[0].finished = true;
 ```

+Nonetheless, MobX has an optional built-in concept of [`actions`](https://mobxjs.github.io/mobx/refguide/action.html).
+Use them to your advantage; they will help you to structure your code better and make wise decisions about when and where state should be modified.

 ## MobX: Simple and scalable

 MobX is one of the least obtrusive libraries you can use for state management.
 That makes the `MobX` approach not just simple, but very scalable as well: